 19th Century French Fishery

-The Bank Fishery & The Sedentary Fishery
+The Bank Fishery and the Sedentary Fishery

 As in the past, the French fishery was divided into two parts, the bank fishery, and the sedentary fishery.

-Ships engaging in the banks fishery left France in the early spring for St-Pierre, where they took on provisions, especially of bait, and went to fish on the Grand Banks.
-Sometimes they returned to St-Pierre to unload their catch for drying on shore, take on more supplies, and go fishing again.
+Ships engaging in the banks fishery left France in the early spring for Saint-Pierre, where they took on provisions, especially of bait, and went to fish on the Grand Banks.
+Sometimes they returned to Saint-Pierre to unload their catch for drying on shore, take on more supplies, and go fishing again.
 Less frequently, the fish would be salted on board as soon as it was caught on the Banks.
-At the end of the season, the catch was taken to France or exported.
+At the end of the fishing season, the catch was taken to France or exported.

 Local Settlers and the French

 While the rights enjoyed by France after 1815 were theoretically the same as in 1792, in fact the situation on shore had changed considerably.
 Substantial settlement had taken place on the island of Newfoundland, including the area between Cape St. John and Cape Ray where French rights were in effect.
 The French objected particularly to the growth of west coast communities such as St. Georges and Codroy, and to the spreading of settlers along the northeast coast.
-Competition between local settlers and the French was to continue for the rest of the century, despite frequent attempts to settle differences by diplomacy.
+Competition between local settlers and the French was to continue for the rest of the century, despite frequent attempts to settle differences through diplomacy.

 The French government paid shipowners a subsidy or bounty for taking their crew to Newfoundland; this provided a supply of men trained on board sailing ships who could be recruited into the navy in times of war.
 Newfoundland merchants complained that, while the French merchants were their competitors on world markets, Newfoundlanders had no such preferential financial treatment.

 This continued to be an irritant.
 At the same time, technology was changing: by the middle of the century naval ships were powered by steam, and the need for having a pool of seamen for sailing ships was fast disappearing.
-But the subsidies remained in effect.
+But the French subsidies remained in effect.

 Later in the century, especially in the 1880s, the lobster fishery became another subject of diplomatic dispute.
 English settlers or merchants had set up lobster factories for canning the shellfish, and the French vigorously protested.
 They claimed that these lobster factories interfered with the French cod fishery by taking up prime space along the shoreline and polluting the water with waste.
-The French also set up lobster factories, and the English claimed that they had no right to do so, since all they were entitled to do was to catch and dry fish, and that lobster is not a fish.
+The French therefore set up their own lobster factories, and the English claimed that they had no right to do so, since all they were entitled to do was to catch and dry fish, and that lobster was not a fish.

-The Entente Cordiale
+The Entente cordiale